sourceallies/glue-biscuit/README.md

 This would take the form of a table within the Glue catalog for each entity and relationship.
 We recommend against this.

-The constraints within a S3, Parquet based lake are not the same as those on a relational database.
+The constraints within a S3, Parquet-based lake are not the same as those on a relational database.
 - Joins are expensive
 - Individual rows cannot be updated.
 Instead, entire partitions are rewritten or appended to.
-- A large amount of data can be scaned in one pass.
+- A large amount of data can be scanned in one pass.
 - Parquet files automatically de-duplicate and compress data.

 Start the data modeling with a "Data Product".